-Each system has a very high debt burden that will remain elevated because of high capital needs.
-Still, leverage metrics will likely remain stable because GLWA has control over its rates and it plans to finance a portion its CIP with cash.
-The CIP for fiscal 2024 through 2029 includes about \$1.3 billion of water projects and \$1.13 billion of sewer projects.
+Each system has a very high debt burden that will remain elevated because of substantial capital needs.
+Leverage metrics will likely remain stable because GLWA has control over its rates and it plans to finance a portion its CIP with cash.

 The systems have a variety of capital needs, including reducing combined sewer overflow (CSO) and enhancing transmission and storage.
 The systems will also likely need to build greater resilience to extreme wet-weather events over the long-term.
 Favorably, the systems are not operating under any federal or state consent decrees.
+The CIP for fiscal 2024 through 2029 includes about \$1.3 billion of water projects and \$1.1 billion of sewer projects.
 The authority has historically had high nonrevenue water volume because of pipe leaks and breaks.
-While water loss and other nonrevenue water increased to 14.6% in fiscal 2022 from 10.6% the year before, both are materially improved from where the system performed in the past.
+While water loss and other nonrevenue water increased to 14.2% in fiscal 2022 from 10.6% the year before, both are materially improved from where the system performed in the past.

-The water and sewer systems' long-term debt leverage across all liens is materially higher than sector medians (Exhibit 5).
-GLWA had about \$5.1 billion of combined total revenue debt outstanding at the end of fiscal 2022, about \$2.3 billion for the water system and \$2.8 billion for the sewer system.
+The water and sewer systems' long-term debt leverage across all liens is materially higher than sector medians (exhibit 6).
+GLWA had about \$5.5 billion of combined total net debt outstanding at the end of fiscal 2023, about \$2.6 billion for the water system and \$2.9 billion for the sewer system.